 We believe that our primary goal is to create scholars.

 Our academic program is challenging and flexible, keeping individual student needs in mind.
-Over the course of nine years, from Kindergarten through grade eight, students develop sound habits of reading, writing, problem-solving, calculating, experimenting, creating, and reflecting.
+Over the course of nine years, from Kindergarten through grade eight, students develop sound habits of reading, writing, public speaking, problem-solving, calculating, experimenting, creating, and reflecting.
 Our students master the essential skills of organizing, researching, memorizing, and managing time well before they enter high school.
 Our graduates are well prepared for the best secondary programs, with skills and habits that continue to serve them into college.

 Reading and Language Arts